Medesen/ML-portfolio/rag_pipeline/README.md

 **Query rewriting:** Before retrieval, queries are rewritten by the LLM to improve search quality.
 The rewriter clarifies ambiguous phrases, expands abbreviations (e.g., "PCA" → "Principal Component Analysis PCA"), adds relevant sklearn synonyms, and removes conversational filler.
 Results are cached to avoid redundant LLM calls.
 If rewriting fails, the system gracefully falls back to the original query.

+**Cross-encoder reranking:** After initial retrieval, results are reranked using a cross-encoder model (ms-marco-MiniLM-L-6-v2).
+The system over-fetches ~50 candidates, then the cross-encoder jointly scores each query-document pair for more accurate relevance estimates.
+This improves precision at the cost of added latency (~100-200ms).
+The model is lazy-loaded on first use to avoid startup overhead.

 **Local LLM trade-off:** I chose Ollama with Llama 3.2 over cloud APIs.
 This means slower inference (~2-3s vs ~0.5s) and lower quality answers, but it eliminates API costs and makes the project completely reproducible for anyone who clones it.

 **Evaluation pivot:** I initially implemented LLM-as-judge for answer quality assessment, but Llama 3.2 3B consistently scored answers 3.5-4.0 regardless of actual quality.
 Rather than report unreliable metrics, I focused on retrieval metrics (Recall@k, MRR, NDCG) which are objective and reproducible.
 This is documented in the CHANGELOG.